Symbian9/qmapshack-doc-wiki/DocFaqMaps.md

 **Source:** [http://article.gmane.org/gmane.comp.gis.qlandkartegt.user/2624](http://article.gmane.org/gmane.comp.gis.qlandkartegt.user/2624)

 Consider the following hints:
-* Use `gdalinfo` to verify if the required vrt file provides proper information.
+* Use `gdalinfo` to verify if the required VRT file provides proper information.
 Keep in mind that the VRT file is just an XML wrapper around your real raster map file.
 It stores a path to that file.
 If the path changes the VRT file has to be created again.